Back to Public Intelligence

 And Lafayette isn't hypothetical proof.
 It's the living example — quietly growing, processing, and exporting the next mispriced asset of the industrial age.

+The rush won't look like prospectors.
+It'll look like reinterpretation.
 And by the time it's obvious, the gold will already be claimed.

 SOCIAL EXTRACT